mkv25-games/LD30/design/design.md

 + Build units into your deck using Engineers

 ### Exterminate:
-+ Destroy those pesky xenos by amassing a force strong enough
++ Destroy those pesky xenos by amassing a force strong enough to beat them
 + Capture enemy bases

 Gameplay